-4 Admission requirements
+5 Admission requirements

 Enrollment in SSA is possible for students who have obtained their Bachelor's degree in Physics and have successfully completed at least one year in a Master in Physics (or equivalent, e.g. engineering school) with excellent academic results.
 The dedicated teaching programme aims to bridge the gap between different students' backgrounds.
-It does not matter whether your initial training had a stronger focus on one particular field of Physics as long as you have a solid training that covers all the major fields of modern Physics, including Computational Physics, Quantum Mechanics, Statistical Physics, etc. Plasma physics and Astrophysics are an asset but are not mandatory.
-In addition, a proficiency in English (B2 level) is required.
+Even if your initial training had a stronger focus on one particular field of Physics we encourage you to apply as long as you have a solid training that covers all the major fields of modern Physics, including Computational Physics, Quantum Mechanics, Statistical Physics, etc. Plasma physics and Astrophysics are an asset but are not mandatory.

+A proficiency in English (B2 level) is required.